At an abandoned house a mile or so from the Meadows Mall, the boards covering the front door and windows have a red-colored message: “No Trespassing.”

 Squatters have taken over homes around the valley in recent years, enabled by the big inventory of vacant properties and widespread use of fake leases.
 State lawmakers and local governments have cracked down, but the problem persists.

 Nuisance housing isn’t only within Las Vegas city limits.
-From 2012 to 2016, Clark County officials responded an average of 831 times annually to abandoned properties in unincorporated areas, figures from spokesman Dan Kulin sadi.
+From 2012 to 2016, Clark County officials responded an average of 831 times annually to abandoned properties in unincorporated areas, according to figures from spokesman Dan Kulin.

-Commissioner Marilyn Kirkpatrick said she’s frustrated that the county will board up homes but people still get inside.
+Clark County Commissioner Marilyn Kirkpatrick said she’s frustrated that the county will board up homes, but people still get inside.
 As she sees it, one solution is to bulldoze problem properties.

 “Zero response,” she said.
 “And I think that if you don’t respond, we should just tear it down.”